eclipse/xtext/CONTRIBUTING.md

 IMPORTANT: if you had previously set up your workspace when Xtext code was split in several Git repositories, please, start completely from scratch (new installation and new clone).

-NOTE for Windows users: after the workspace setup has finished, some files in some `xtend-gen` folders will be detected as "dirty" from Git.
+NOTE for Windows users: after the workspace setup has finished, some files in some `xtend-gen` folders will be detected as "dirty" by Git.
 That is due to some tests using multi-line strings (not multi-line template strings); unfortunately, we still haven't found a solution to this problem.

 ## Contribute via a Fork
 You need a [GitHub](https://github.com/join) and an [Eclipse](https://accounts.eclipse.org/user/register) account for which you signed the [Eclipse Contributor Agreement](https://accounts.eclipse.org/user/login?destination=user/eca).